aws/sagemaker-python-sdk/doc/frameworks/tensorflow/using_tf.rst

 To run your training job with multiple instances in a distributed fashion, set ``train_instance_count`` to a number larger than 1.
 We support two different types of distributed training, parameter server and Horovod.
-The ``distributions`` parameter is used to configure which distributed training strategy to use.
+The ``distribution`` parameter is used to configure which distributed training strategy to use.

 Training with parameter servers
 -------------------------------

-If you specify parameter_server as the value of the distributions parameter, the container launches a parameter server thread on each instance in the training cluster, and then executes your training code.
+If you specify parameter_server as the value of the distribution parameter, the container launches a parameter server thread on each instance in the training cluster, and then executes your training code.
 You can find more information on TensorFlow distributed training at `TensorFlow docs <https://www.tensorflow.org/deploy/distributed>`__.
 To enable parameter server training: